XFactors8/ChessLocal/README.md

 # ChessLocal
-Chess game playable in a local network
+Chess game app playable in a local network by Adelin Casez and Brahim Gnaoui using C# with the framework monogame